bbauska/W3Cx-4of5-thru-May-2024/README.md

 (see the "thread security" section at the beginning of this page).
 To avoid such a pain, the Web Workers API does several things:

-1. When a message is sent, it is *always a copy *that is received: no more thread security problems.
+1. When a message is sent, it is <i>always a copy</i> that is received: no more thread security problems.

 2. Only predefined thread-safe objects are available in workers, this